HIV/AIDS and Medical Marijuana Treatment

 A study published in Clinical Nursing Research by SAGE made with 775 participants pointed out that people with HIV/AIDS in the U.S. are more likely to use cannabis than those in Kenya, South Africa, and Porto Rico.
 All the participants that used marijuana said that it is effective for the majority of symptoms.
 There were no differences between the patients between the participant’s cannabis users and no users in the race, age, education level, income adequacy, having AIDS, taking ARV medications or taking ARV medications for years.
 However, there was a difference, the patients who used marijuana had HIV for a longer time and were more likely to have other conditions.

-Clinical trial data pointed that patients who inhaled cannabis four times a day have experienced “substantial… increases in food intake… with little evidence of discomfort and no impairment of cognitive performance”.
+Clinical trial data pointed out that patients who inhaled cannabis four times a day have experienced “substantial… increases in food intake… with little evidence of discomfort and no impairment of cognitive performance.”
 Other researchers reported that compared to a placebo, cannabis reduced patient’s pain by 34% and concluded: “Smoked cannabis was well tolerated and effectively relieved chronic neuropathic pain from HIV-associated neuropathy similar to oral drugs used for chronic neuropathic pain.”
 Researchers at the University of California have reported similar findings.

 Another NCBI study made in animal models with delta-9-THC administration showed decreased mortality and ameliorated disease progression.
 Some experts believe that “marijuana represents another treatment option in health management” of patients with HIV/AIDS and that cannabinoids “could potentially be used in tandem with existing antiretroviral drugs, opening the door to the generation of new drug therapies for HIV/AIDS.